MeshJS/mimir/README.md

 ## Workflow

 1. **Ingestion Phase:**
-   - mimir-rag fetches documentation (MDX) and TypeScript code from configured GitHub repository(ies)
+   - mimir-rag fetches documentation (MDX) and code from configured GitHub repository(ies)
-   - TypeScript files are parsed to extract entities (functions, classes, interfaces, exported const functions)
+   - Code files are parsed to extract language-specific entities (TypeScript entities, Python functions/classes/methods, etc.)
    - **Contextual RAG**: Each entity is enriched with surrounding context - full file content, imports, parent classes, and related code
    - Documents are chunked into smaller segments with rich contextual information
    - Chunks are embedded using your chosen LLM provider